 Young people's mental health is especially at risk because they’re most aware of the impacts of climate change, will face these effects the longest, and while considered the key to our planet's future, often lack the power to make change.

-We exist to help young Australians process their climate emotions, not only to support their mental health and well-being but also to clear the path for effective climate action.
+ECOMIND is Australia's leading youth climate mental org.
+We are an independent charity that exists to help young Australians process their climate emotions, not only to support their mental health and well-being but also to clear the path for effective climate action.

-We are doing this by working with climate mental health practitioners and experts to develop evidence-based awareness campaigns, tools, resources and support networks to help young people care for themselves, each other and the planet.
+We are doing this by working with climate mental health practitioners and young people to develop evidence-based programs, tools, resources and support networks to help young people care for themselves, each other and the planet.

-Climate change and other ecological crises are having a profound impact on the mental health of young Australians.
+The climate crisis is having a profound impact on the mental health, wellbeing & agency of young Aussies.

 We work with Psychology for a Safe Climate to deliver youth climate cafes, creating spaces where feelings, not fixes, come first.

-We are a group of like-minded volunteers who believe that the key to a sustainable climate future is building climate emotional resilience in young Australians now.
+We are a group of passionate individuals who believe that the key to a sustainable climate future is building climate emotional resilience in young Australians now.

 Georgia is a sustainability lawyer and consultant at Sydney-based climate change advisory group Pollination.
 After herself struggling with the enormity of the climate challenge facing the world, she founded ecomind to help young people take control of their climate emotions by channelling them into climate actions.
 When she is not actively seeking meaningful ways to have a climate impact, she re-energises through yoga, beach swims and deleting (and re-downloading) her social media.